-Time needs to be an additional dimension in our consideration of depletion and the rate of depletion measured across different boundaries.
-How does time for renewal/rate of renewal operate to increase or decrease the rate of depletion?
-Such measurements would also allow us to focus again on issues of class, North-South division of labour, cultural frames etc. So, if we agree that the TUS can be an important way forward in identifying and measuring depletion, we need to take these challenges into account.
+Time needs to be an additional dimension in our consideration of depletion: the rate of depletion needs to be measured across different boundaries - how does time for renewal/rate of renewal operate to increase or decrease the rate of depletion?
+It would also allow us to focus again on issues of class, North-South division of labour, cultural frames etc. So, if TUS is an important way forward in identifying and measuring depletion, we need to take these challenges into account.